-The first principle of Kanban is to visually track every item of work through the entire process.
+Kanban’s main principle is to visually track every item of work through the entire process.
 This applies to software or any other item of work that has to move through various stages to completion.

-The most common medium to track work is through a physical board with stick-it notes representing tasks.
+Nearly every team is introduced to kanban to track work through a physical board with stick-it notes representing tasks.

-Software development teams are increasingly moving to online project management tools for a variety of benefits.
+Software development teams are increasingly moving to online kanban software tools for a variety of benefits.

 - It is easy to add context through attachments and detailed descriptions.
 This is very important for technical projects where detailed specifications are a must.